Italian literature: Baldassare Castiglione

-The science of history: Machiavelli and Guicciardini
+Science of history: Machiavelli and Guicciardini

 Niccolò Machiavelli and Francesco Guicciardini were the chief originators of the science of history.
 Machiavelli's principal works are the Istorie fiorentine, the Discorsi sulla prima deca di Tito Livio, the Arte della guerra and the Principe.
-His merit consists in having emphasized the experimental side of the study of political action in having observed facts, studied histories and drawn principles from them.
-His history is sometimes inexact in facts; it is rather a political than an historical work.
-The peculiarity of Machiavelli's genius lay, as has been said, in his artistic feeling for the treatment and discussion of politics in and for themselves, without regard to an immediate end in his power of abstracting himself from the partial appearances of the transitory present, in order more thoroughly to possess himself of the eternal and inborn kingdom, and to bring it into subjection to himself.
+His merit consists in having emphasized the experimental side of the study of political action by having observed facts, studied histories and drawn principles from them.
+His history is sometimes inexact in facts; it is rather a political than a historical work.

-Next to Machiavelli both as an historian and a statesman comes Guicciardini.
-Guicciardini was very observant, and endeavoured to reduce his observations to a science.
-His Storia d'Italia, which extends from the death of Lorenzo de Medici to 1534, is full of political wisdom, is skillfully arranged in its parts, gives a lively picture of the character of the persons it treats of, and is written in a grand style.
-He shows a profound knowledge of the human heart, and depicts with truth the temperaments, the capabilities and habits of the different European nations.
-Going back to the causes of events, he looked for the explanation of the divergent interests of princes and of their reciprocal jealousies.
-The fact of his having witnessed many of the events he related, and having taken part in them, adds authority to his words.
-The political reflections are always deep; in the Pensieri, as Gino Capponi says, he seems to aim at extracting through self-examination a quintessence, as it were, of the things observed and done by him; thus endeavouring to form a political doctrine as adequate as possible in all its parts.
-Machiavelli and Guicciardini may be considered as distinguished historians as well as originators of the science of history founded on observation.
+Guicciardini was very observant and endeavoured to reduce his observations to a science.
+His Storia d'Italia, which extends from the death of Lorenzo de' Medici to 1534, is full of political wisdom, is skillfully arranged in its parts, gives a lively picture of the character of the persons it treats of, and is written in a grand style.
+Machiavelli and Guicciardini may be considered distinguished historians as well as originators of the science of history founded on observation.

-Inferior to them, but still always worthy of note, were Jacopo Nardi (a just and faithful historian and a virtuous man, who defended the rights of Florence against the Medici before Charles V), Benedetto Varchi, Giambattista Adriani, Bernardo Segni, and, outside Tuscany, Camillo Porzio, who related the Congiura de baroni and the history of Italy from 1547 to 1552; Angelo di Costanza, Pietro Bembo, Paolo Paruta, and others.
+Inferior to them were Jacopo Nardi (a just and faithful historian and a virtuous man, who defended the rights of Florence against the Medici before Charles V), Benedetto Varchi, Giambattista Adriani, Bernardo Segni, and, outside Tuscany, Camillo Porzio, who related the Congiura de baroni and the history of Italy from 1547 to 1552; Angelo di Costanzo, Pietro Bembo, Paolo Paruta, and others.